ResizeHeroImages-01.png

-Medication alone is not enough in managing drug-resistant epilepsy
+Medication alone is not enough when managing drug-resistant epilepsy

 Patients with poorly controlled epilepsy are at more than a 10× greater risk of premature death versus those who achieve seizure freedom